ATRC-AURIN/PLANitOsmParserWrapper/docker.README.md

 # Creating the docker image for OSM Parser Wrapper

 * We use the Dockerfile in the root dir to create the image.
+* we use a multi-stage build where (i) we first build the Java source using Maven and pass on the generated jar file to the (i) packaging build
-* We use Alpine as the Linux distro since it is small
+* In the packaging stage we use Alpine as the Linux distro since it is small, Maven is not included, only the Java run time
 * There is no official jdk-11 and Alpine Docker image, so we use the one from adoptopenjdk, i.e., adoptopenjdk/openjdk11:jre-11.0.6_10-alpine

-Restrictions to date:

-* The jar is not built as part of the docker image creation, it needs to be build before the docker image can be created.
-We then copy the locally created fat jar (from the maven clean install on pom.xml) as the only file added to the openjdk-alpine image.
+> The benefit of the multi-stage build is that we minimise the size of the final image and do not require a user to build the source manually, just building the image is enough to create a working container image

 # Environmental variables

-The docker image has the exact same environmental variables as the Java wrapper has (see README.md), except that all variables are capatilised, i.e., *--input* translates to *INPUT*, which in turn requires the *-e* switch to signal to docker it is an environmental variable.
+The docker image supports the same command line variables as the Java wrapper has (see README.md), except that all variables are capitalised, i.e., *--input* translates to *INPUT*, which in turn requires the *-e* switch to signal to docker it is an environmental variable which in turn is passed onto the command line when invoking the application within the container.
+We provide the list of user configurable environment variables used during run-time in the designated section in the Docker build file, i.e., Dockerfile, in the root of the repository.

+Example: `--input some_input` translates to `-e INPUT=some_input`

 In addition one more variable is present: